Rev. Betsy Singleton Snyder, Senior Minister

 Kim is the office manager and her duties are many and varied and will involve working with all members of our TUMC staff.
 While working part-time, she will be responsible for the weekly worship bulletin, scheduling and coordinating office volunteers, and many other areas necessary to the daily operations of your church office.
 You can contact Kim at 501 666-2813, ext.
-222, or mailto:
+222.

 Kim is a native of the Arkansas wine country.
 She is a graduate of University of Central Arkansas and has a bachelor's degree in Mass Communications with an emphasis in broadcast journalism.
 In her free time she enjoys spending time with her husband and two adorable dogs.

 Susan Garner grew up in Middle Tennessee and graduated with a BBA from the University of Memphis with a major in Accounting.
 She has lived in Little Rock for 26 years in the Leawood subdivision and is a longtime member at St. Mark's Episcopal Church.
 Her older daughter, Sara lives with her husband, Jack and their 11 month old daughter, Laney in Columbia, MO and Sara works for the University of Missouri.
 Susan's younger daughter, Stephanie, lives in Little Rock and teaches kindergarten at Terry Elementary.
 Susan is in charge of all the financial areas so feel free to contact her with any concerns or questions.